 - A good seal is achievable with your own ear tips.

-3. Razer Hammerhead ANC – best for active noise canceling
+3. Razer Hammerhead ANC – best for active noise-cancelling

 These USB-C headphones from Razer offer a similar design to that of the OnePlus Bullets, though they crank it up to 11.
 Of course, you get the obligatory glowing Razer logo, but we’re really impressed by the overall build quality.
-The Razer Hammerhead ANC may not run with the best earbuds in terms of noise-canceling, but they prove to be a competitive USB-C option.
-They offer solid isolation straight from the box thanks to an included set of memory foam ear tips.
+The Razer Hammerhead ANC may not run with the best earbuds in terms of noise-cancelling, but they prove to be a competitive USB-C option.
+They offer solid isolation straight from the box, thanks to an included set of memory foam ear tips.

 - Top-notch build quality, though the glowing Razer logo can be a bit much.

-- Decent noise canceling if you want to block out some ambient noise.
+- Decent noise-cancelling if you want to block out some ambient noise.

 - Come with a pair of Comply memory foam ear tips in the box.

 4. 1More Dual Driver ANC Pro – best wireless earbuds

-It’s not cheating if headphones can connect via USB-C but you’d rather use them with Bluetooth, right?
+It’s not cheating if headphones can connect via USB-C, but you’d rather use them with Bluetooth, right?
 These earbuds from 1More take a behind-the-neck approach that keeps the wires completely out of your way.
-You can choose between two levels of noise-canceling for the best experience and an IPX5 rating means that these ‘buds should stand up to your daily life.
+You can choose between two levels of noise-cancelling for the best experience, and an IPX5 rating means that these ‘buds should stand up to your daily life.
 While USB-C playthrough is definitely possible with the 1More Dual Driver ANC Pro, it’s easier to plug in these USB-C headphones for three hours of playback on 10 minutes of charging.

 - Three hours of playback after 10 minutes of charging.

 - IPX5 rating ensures that you can put these earbuds to the test.

 - The wireless design allows for USB-C playback or Bluetooth connection.

 5. AIAIAI TMA-2 MFG4

 While these AIAIAI USB-C headphones may be one of the older options on the list, they were designed with Google for enduring quality.
 Originally launched alongside the Pixel 3, the TMA-2 MFG4 headphones have a timeless minimalist design and modular options for all of the main components.
-You can easily upgrade with the latest parts while you keep a comfortable frame that you know and love.
+You can easily upgrade with the latest parts while keeping a comfortable frame that you know and love.